grum-tez/archetype-docs/docs/dapps/introduction.md

 Indexers provide key informations to the ecosystem; however, as a centralised point of information access, it is recommended to use them *only* when necessary, that is when the required information is not available in any contract's storage or in any current block.

 :::info
-For example, when the Dapp is required to react to contracts' events, it is recommended to use an embedded block explorer, such as [`@completium/event-listener`](https://www.npmjs.com/package/@completium/event-listener)
+For example, when the DApp is required to react to contracts' events, it is recommended to use an embedded block explorer, such as [`@completium/event-listener`](https://www.npmjs.com/package/@completium/event-listener)
 :::